‘Everyone gets butterflies but it’s the professional that gets them to fly in formation’ – Author unknown

 - Affirmations Whenever a negative thought came into my head I would replace it with a positive affirmation such as ‘I feel calm and confident’ and ‘My voice flows easily and effortlessly’.

-- Warm Up To ensure my body and voice were able to give the best possible performance I did a full body and voice warm up which included arm swings and various stretches as well as singing exercises and tongue twisters (If you’d like a copy of my vocal exercises, please email me at firstname.lastname@example.org and I’ll be happy to send it to you)
+- Warm Up To ensure my body and voice were able to give the best possible performance I did a full body and voice warm up which included arm swings and various stretches as well as singing exercises and tongue twisters (If you’d like a copy of my vocal exercises, you can download it at www.melsherwood.com/tonguetwisters)

 - Choice I could have continued to dwell on how nervous I was feeling which would feed the feeling and make it more difficult to perform or I could choose a more helpful attitude.
 About an hour before my performance I went into the bathroom, looked in the mirror and gave myself a good talking to.
 I made the choice to relax and enjoy myself and put on a great show for the people who paid good money to see it.